codeboten/boten.ca/_posts/2021-02-29-practical-otel-part-2-Go.md

 ![inventory-service](/assets/images/otel-part-2-3.png)

-It looks like we've got ourselve an old fashioned propagation problem on our hands!
+Looks like we've got ourselves an old fashioned propagation problem on our hands!

 ## Propagation